Older Americans Act (OAA)

 Area Agency on Aging (AAA) Services

-Area Agencies on Aging offer a wide range of programs and services to help older adults and adults with disabilities remain safe and healthy in the environments of their choice.
+Area Agencies on Aging offer a wide range of programs and services to help older adults and adults with disabilities remain safe and healthy in the environments of our choice.
 Services include:

 - Home-Delivered Meals